There are ways that you can reduce the time it takes to complete a good quality submission.

 Although only the award holder can submit an award, award holders can add ‘team members’ who have their own outcomes which can be attributed to multiple awards.

-YouTube: how to add team members.
+Video guide: how to add delegates and team members (YouTube).

 7. Allow others to assist in reporting